okuvshynov/experiments/split_model/README.md

 ## slowllama

 Fine-tune llama2 models (including 70B) on Apple macbooks. slowllama is not using any aggressive quantization (no lora, etc) and just offloads parts of model to/from SSD.
 This approach, while slow, can work for small-scale finetuning.
-In contrast with training from scratch (completely unattainable) or inference (where we are likely to care about interactivity and tokens/sec), in finetune case we can still get something done if we allow it to run, say, overnight.
+In contrast with training large models from scratch (unattainable) or inference (where we are likely to care about interactivity and tokens/sec), in finetune case we can still get something done if we allow it to run, say, overnight in batches of modest size.

 ### How does it work?
 Most of the tests were done on MacMini M1 with 16Gb RAM with llama2-13b.
 7B model will have one shard and 70B model will have 8, but other than that there's no special handling.